dx314/reconnect_mouse/README.md

 ## Contributing

 Feel free to submit issues or pull requests.
-Contributions are welcome!
+All contributions welcome.

 ## Acknowledgements

-This project is inspired by my PC not reconnecting my Bluetooth mouse upon wake / unlock.
+This project is inspired by my PC not reconnecting my Bluetooth mouse upon wake / unlock in Fedora 40.

-## Note

-This was hurriedly made for Fedora 40 and barely tested.
+NOTE: This was hurriedly made for Fedora 40 and barely tested.
 Use at your own risk.

 ---